Site Map

 In some cases, white blood cells are removed during a bone marrow biopsy.
 The sample may also be taken during a lymph node biopsy or other biopsy when lymphoma is suspected.

-The blood sample is sent to a laboratory, where a specialist checks the cell type and characteristics.
+The blood sample is sent to a laboratory, where a laboratory specialist checks the cell type and characteristics.
 This procedure is called immunophenotyping.
 The test is often done using a technique called flow cytometry.

 How to Prepare for the Test